Advertiser Disclosure

 Get There: This will be based on your preferred destination, so check their website for more details.

-Don’t let the name fool you — the Butcher’s Daughter is a plant-based, vegetarian restaurant that is ALL over Instagram.
+Don’t let the name fool you — the Butcher’s Daughter is a plant-based, vegetarian restaurant that is all over Instagram.
 Think avocado toast, cold-pressed juices, plantain bowls, and filling salads.
-This is an especially great spot when the sun is shining and you can sit outside for breakfast or lunch.
-Avoid weekends if you can, because the word is definitely out about this spot.
+This is an especially great spot when the sun shines, and you can sit outside for breakfast or lunch.
+Avoid weekends if you can because the word is definitely out about this spot.

 Visit: Nolita, West Village, and Williamsburg all have a location.
-Hours vary, but all 3 locations open at 8am.
+Hours vary, check their website.

 Get There: Check their website for specifics based on your desired location.

-The best lobster roll in NYC.
+Luke’s has the best lobster roll in the city.
 The sauce is light, delicious, and not too overbearing.
-Luke’s gets shipments from Maine delivered daily, so you know it’s always fresh.
-They opened their first location in the East Village in 2009, but now have multiple across the city, in addition to a food truck!
+Shipments from Maine are delivered daily, so you know it’s always fresh.
+They opened their first location in East Village in 2009 but now have multiple stores across the city, including a food truck!

 Visit: There are 20 locations throughout the U.S. now, but 13 are in the NYC area.
-Check their website for address and hours.
+Check their website for addresses and hours.

 Get There: Since there are so many locations, Google is your best friend here!

-This dining option with 3 Michelin stars is one of the fanciest places in NYC, but getting a table isn’t the only hard part to stomach.
-The tasting menu runs over $300/person (not including drinks), so you and your wallet should be prepared!
-That being said, you will come away fully satisfied from your 3-hour multi-course dinner.
-It’s an event not to be missed, especially if you’re celebrating a special occasion in the Big Apple.
+This restaurant with 3 Michelin stars is one of the fanciest places in NYC, but getting a table isn’t the only hard part to stomach.
+The tasting menu runs over $300 per person (not including drinks), so you and your wallet should be prepared!
+That said, you will be fully satisfied with your 3-hour, multicourse dinner.
+It’s an event not to be missed, especially if you celebrate a special occasion in the Big Apple.

-Get There: The closest station is 59th St–Columbus Circle, which can be accessed by the 1, 2, A, B, C, & D trains.
+Get There: The closest station is 59th St–Columbus Circle, served by the 1, 2, A, B, C, and D trains.

-Also on the fancier end, Eleven Madison Park was rated the World’s Best Restaurant in 2017, and they serve “European food with a New York twist.”
+Also on the fancier end, Eleven Madison Park was rated the World’s Best Restaurant in 2017.
+They serve “European food with a New York twist.”
 There is a tasting menu (similar to Per Se), and some of the dishes include honey lavender roasted duck, celery root cooked in a pig’s bladder, and honey-glazed duck with turnips and huckleberries.
 See their website to secure reservations.

-Get There: The closest station is 23rd St, which can be accessed by 7 different trains.
+Get There: The closest station is 23rd Street, accessed by 7 different trains.

-5 Coffee Shops to Get Your Caffeine Fix in NYC
+5 Coffee Shops To Get Your Caffeine Fix in New York City

-New Yorkers drink 7 TIMES more coffee than people in other cities, so you know there are bound to be plenty of great cafes and shops to grab your daily (or twice daily…or more) cup.
+New Yorkers drink 7 times more coffee than people in other U.S. cities, so there are bound to be plenty of great cafes and shops to grab your daily (or twice daily … or more) cup.
 Hey, you have to fit in, right?

 1. Paper Coffee